solenopsys/zig-lmdbx/readme.md

 ## Performance

+Based on our benchmarks, libmdbx significantly outperforms LMDB:

+- **Read operations**: 20-30% faster than LMDB
-Outperforms lmdb-js by ~20% in bulk operations and 10-20x faster when each write uses a separate transaction.
+- **Transactional writes**: 10-20x faster than LMDB when each write uses a separate transaction
+- **Bulk operations**: ~20% faster than lmdb-js in bulk inserts

+The performance advantage is especially noticeable in write-heavy workloads with proper transaction management.

 ## Why libmdbx over lmdb